 The Manager's Handbook is also available below by chapter.

 Thank you for volunteering to be the team manager for your son or daughter’s soccer team.
 You make it easier for the coach to focus on coaching.
-Without your assistance, Bloomington Youth Soccer Club could not continue to operate at the reasonable costs we enjoy today.
+Without your assistance, Bloomington United Soccer Club could not continue to operate at the reasonable costs we enjoy today.

 In general, Team Managers are responsible for communication between team parents, players, and coaches regarding schedules, budgeting, and general information.
 Specific duties include: